 Nanotechnology also has an impact on the development of therapeutic products.

 In Switzerland, the term "therapeutic products" refers to the medicinal products and medical devices product groups.
 The Therapeutic Products Act (TPA) legally governs therapeutic products.
-Swissmedic, the Swiss Agency for Therapeutic Products, is responsible for authorising and monitoring therapeutic products in Switzerland.
+Swissmedic is the central Swiss supervisory authority for therapeutic products.

 What is a nanomedicine?

 No internationally harmonized definition currently exists for this term.
 Swissmedic regards any preparation that contains nanomaterials – i.e. particles measuring less than 100 nm in at least one of their three dimensions – as a nanomedicine.
 However, nanomaterials can also form larger structures.
 Structures of this type measuring up to 1 micrometre in size can also be classed as nanomaterials if they still display typical features of nanomaterials.
 Active substances and excipients can both be present in the form of nanomaterials.